-As a Londoner of intermittent, but long, standing I have been known to advise visitors that the one very best thing they should do during their time in London, is ride the London Eye.
+As a Londoner of intermittent, but long, standing I have been known to advise visitors that the one very best thing they should do during their time in London, is to ride the London Eye.
 Yesterday was my 4th, highly enjoyable, visit.

-The London Eye is ranked #5 in terms of visitor numbers for London 2014.
+The London Eye was ranked #5 in terms of visitor numbers for London 2014.

-So what makes it so great?
+So what makes the London Eye so great?

-It’s Just a Great Big Ferris Wheel, Right?
+The London Eye is Just a Great Big Ferris Wheel, Right?

 The structure itself is tremendously impressive, it’s huge, solid and shiny, like some alien construction dramatically placed in one of the most visually stunning parts of London.

 Buckingham Palace and Horse Guards Parade are right there, seemingly a stone’s throw from the Houses of Parliament.

 The London landmark my kids were most keen to see was The Shard, this magnificent building was used in an episode of Doctor Who, as was The Eye.

 What’s New at The Eye?

 We have been to a few of these 4D presentations all over the world, this one is great.
 I won’t give away the surprises, but make sure you don’t miss it.

-Each pod now has Samsung touch screen information points that make finding London’s various landmarks from the air fun and easy.
+Each pod now had a Samsung touch screen information points that made finding London’s various landmarks from the air fun and easy.